alfonsoer/thera/README.md

 You will be noted not only on the test labels but also on the quality of your code.

 # Deliverables
-The code can be found here: [(Theraclassifier)](https://github.com/alfonsoer/thera/tree/main/TheraClassifier) and output file label_val.txt file that is generated in the same directory level as val_img is here [(label_val.txt)](https://github.com/alfonsoer/thera/blob/main/label_val.txt)
+The code can be found here: [(Theraclassifier)](https://github.com/alfonsoer/thera/tree/main/TheraClassifier) and the output label_val.txt file that is generated in the same directory level as val_img is here [(label_val.txt)](https://github.com/alfonsoer/thera/blob/main/label_val.txt)

 # Procedure
 ## Data exploration